 Crinkle Cutter

 This Joie crinkle cutter is easy for kids to use and sharp enough to cut vegetables.
-The shape of the knife allows kids to press directly down on the blade and helps them chop through firm foods.
+The knife’s shape allows kids to press directly down on the blade, helping them chop through firm foods.
 Kids like the fun waves it makes.

 A crinkle cutter can be quite sharp and should be used with care.
-Kids will need some instruction and supervision as they use this knife.
+Kids will need some instruction and supervision when using this knife.
 They must keep their helping hand out of the way of the blade.

 Sharp Kitchen Knife for Kids

 This Opinel knife is the perfect first sharp kitchen knife for kids.
-They can transition to this knife once they’ve mastered basic knives skills with plastic knives.
+They can transition to this knife once they’ve mastered basic knife skills with plastic knives.

-It comes with a rounded tip and a finger guard to help keep them from cutting their fingers while chopping.
+It comes with a rounded tip and a finger guard to help prevent cuts while chopping.
 Its small size makes it very manageable for kids.
 Opinel recommends it for kids ages 5 to 10.

 What are your favorite gluten-free snacks for kids?